 Build landing pages that focus on one activity, in this case, shopping a sale.
 Even if your individual listings are great, you’ll miss an opportunity if you don’t group them together.
 This of it like a sales display at the front of a store.

-To maximize your online sales, try working through the each of the tips above.
-They can help you make the most of your website traffic.
+To maximize your online sales, try working through each of the tips above.
+This will help you understand how to build a retail website with your customer in mind.
+The tips can help you make the most of your website traffic.
 Once you’ve checked these areas, find an expert to help you make additional areas.
-Also, if you’re looking for ways to get more at the top of the funnel, check out my pre-made retail marketing campaigns and free campaign graphics.
+Also, if you’re looking for ways to get more at the top of the funnel, check out my pre-made retail marketing campaigns.

 I’m here to help if you have any questions.
 Let me know about your latest projects in the comments.